Updated March 21, 2023

 Modern data is moving more towards the unstructured type and huge, conventional data processing option like RDBMS is even more difficult, time-consuming and costly.
 But Hadoop’s MapReduce Programming is much effective, safer, and quicker in processing large datasets of even terabytes or petabytes.

 This is a guide to How MapReduce Works.
-Here we discuss basic concept, working, phases of MapReduce model with benefits respectively.
+Here we discuss the basic concept, working, phases of the MapReduce model with benefits respectively.
 You may also have a look at the following articles to learn more –